Seatis/my-teaching-materials/workshop/expressions-and-control-flow/javascript.md

    - `break`
    - `continue`

+## Bookmark

+We recommend you to bookmark this online tool: http://pythontutor.com/

+It helps you to visualize code execution.

 ## Workshop

 Your best friend in the next few weeks will be Mozilla's JavaScript reference: https://developer.mozilla.org/en-US/docs/Web/JavaScript